 If the Arrangement Doesn’t Work

 If you and your roommate(s) have made an honest but unsuccessful effort to work out your problems, you may need to realize that you cannot live together.
 It may be better to part ways than to continue in an uncomfortable situation.
 Before you come to this conclusion, you may want to consider outside help.
 If you and your roommate(s) have tried to work out your conflicts among yourselves, but were not able to accomplish any resolution, a third party may be able to assist.
-Remember that the Residence Life staff is available to assist you.
+Remember that the University Housing staff is available to assist you.